volumetricsteve/fhDOOM/README.md

 ## About

 fhDOOM is one of my little side projects.
 I am working on this because its fun and a great learning experience.
 Its interesting to explore the code and to test out how such an old game can be improved by new features and more modern techniques.
-I have no plans to develop a real game or something like that with it.
+I have no plans to make a real game or something like that with it.
 Using Unity, Cry Engine or Unreal Engine might be a better choice for that anyways.

 ### Goals
   * Keep it easy to build